nmrdata/nmr-dataset-apprentis/README.md

 This series of exercises is provided by Noah Mayor and Julia Villiger, trainee chemistry laboratory assistants, at the Ecole Polytechnique Fédérale de Lausanne (EPFL).

-For each sample the proton (1H) spectrum is provided.
+For each sample the carbon (13C) spectra are provided (coupled, decoupled or both).

 It is divided into 3 series in order to show students the different NMR experiments: